Dernbach, Westerwaldkreis: Transport

+Dernbach is served by the local bus lines 420, 425, 481 and 958.

+Dernbach is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zones 412 and 414.

+The Zweckverband SPNV Nord plans the reactivation of the Brexbach Valley Railway from Neuwied via Ransbach-Baumbach to Siershahn station and continuing via Wirges and Dernbach to Montabaur station.

 The nearest highway entry/exit A 3 (Cologne-Frankfurt) is Montabaur, some 3 km away.
 The next InterCityExpress stop is at Montabaur station on the Cologne-Frankfurt high-speed rail line, crossing the A3/A48 interchange through the modern Dernbach Tunnel, built in the late 20th century.

-The regional rail service Lower Westerwald Railway (Unterwesterwaldbahn), connecting Limburg and Siershahn, stops at the old village station in Dernbach, built in 1902.
+The regional rail service Lower Westerwald Railway (Unterwesterwaldbahn), RB29, connecting Limburg and Siershahn, operated by DreiLänderBahn, a section of Hessische Landesbahn, (HLB) stops at the old village station in Dernbach, built in 1902.